UW-INFO442-WI23/pollerbears/README.md

 # React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made with with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts